LISTEN IN YOUR CAR or ON YOUR HEADPHONES

 It’s OK because you are investing OK.
 Unlike day traders, we don’t care at all if it’s going up or if it’s going down.
 Why?
 Because we’re only looking at what’s happening at the moment.
 And to be honest with you, we can make a lot of money going up, but we can make you probably even more when the companies are going down.
 We don’t care about their overall health.
 We care only about what’s going on right in front of us during that particular day.

-And that’s why it’s important to focus on that one market, because you can really understand and really see what’s going on rather than be scattered all over the place because each market works very differently.
-Like you would not teach a piano student the same as you would teach a flute students.
+And that’s why it’s important to focus on that one market because you can really understand and really see what’s going on rather than be scattered all over the place because each market works very differently.
+Like you would not teach a piano student the same as you would teach a flute student.
 Right.
 You would focus on different things.
 Same thing for day trading.
 OK, so that’s pretty much the essence of it, the gist of what are the differences between day trading and investing.

 If you guys have any questions, again, you could comment below, or you could email me at thetraderchick@Gmail.com and subscribe to my channel because I’ve got lots of awesome, awesome videos exactly like that to simplify your day rating.
 All right.
 See you guys.